Misinformation about the Silk Road Case

 See Proof of Multiple DPRs.

-Although people did buy and sell illegal drugs on Silk Road (most commonly personal amounts of cannabis, as shown by a Carnegie Mellon University study), there were also over 20 legal categories on the website.
+Although most people did buy and sell illegal drugs on Silk Road, there were also legal categories on the website.
 Like on eBay, it was up to individuals what was listed (as long as it didn’t break the site’s rules).

 “Silk Road turned out to be a very naive and costly idea that I deeply regret…It was supposed to be about giving people the freedom to make their own choices, to pursue their own happiness however they individually saw fit…I do not, and never have, advocated the abuse of drugs…I understand what a terrible mistake I made.”